Parliament sings its praises for 2021/22 performance

 |

-KINGSTON, Jamaica — As Parliament grows more accommodating with most of its committees being chaired by government MPs, members were positive about its performance up to the end of the 2021/22 session.
+AS Parliament grows more accommodating, with most of its committees being chaired by government Members of Parliament (MPs), members were positive about its performance up to the end of the 2021/22 session.

-“In the spirit in which you have expressed this wish to get the productivity of the House of Representatives up, and to get the standards and to do more for the Jamaican people, that the Opposition is with you,” Hylton said.
+“In the spirit in which you have expressed this wish to get the productivity of the House of Representatives up, and to get the standards and to do more for the Jamaican people...the Opposition is with you,” Hylton said.

-He said he expected that with the increase in the number of meetings and the level of attendance, he expects that there will be improvements in their quality and output.
+He said with the increase in the number of meetings and the level of attendance, he expects there will be improvements in their quality and output.

-He was responding to information produced by Leader of the House of Representatives, Edmund Bartlett, which included the 77.3 per cent increase in attendance.
+He was responding to information produced by Leader of the House of Representatives Edmund Bartlett, which included the disclosure about the 77.3 per cent increase in attendance.

+He announced that there had been 66 meetings of the House in 2021/22 and 182 meetings of the sessional, select and joint select committees, as 26 Bills were approved during the period.

-“The robustness of activities in the House (during the past year) has put them under stress to deliver their reports, and I want to tell them that we have taken note of this and (improved) technology is on its way to assist them,” the House Leader said.
+“The robustness of activities in the House [during the past year] has put them under stress to deliver their reports, and I want to tell them that we have taken note of this and [that improved) technology is on its way to assist them,” the House Leader said.

-He said that Parliament was closing the 2021/22 session, “recognizing that we gave full opportunity, not just for the appropriation budget to be fully examined clause by clause and line by line, but also for robust debate, which ensued on both sides of the House, and then we went into the Sectoral debate”.
+He said that Parliament was closing the 2021/22 session, “recognising that we gave full opportunity, not just for the appropriation budget to be fully examined clause by clause and line by line, but also for robust debate which ensued on both sides of the House, and then we went into the sectoral debate”.

-“Finally, we have brought in a new dimension to the extent to which members of this Honourable House, to not just represent their constituency in the traditional sense of banging on the desks and singing 'aye, aye, aye', but to be able to present the case of the constituency for the attention of the executive, so as to include budget considerations,” Bartlett noted.
+“Finally, we have brought in a new dimension to the extent to which members of this honourable House [not only] represent their constituency in the traditional sense of banging on the desks and singing 'Aye, aye, aye', but [are] be able to present the case of the constituency for the attention of the executive so as to include budget considerations,” Bartlett noted.

 Prime Minister Andrew Holness also chipped in at the start of his presentation on the extended COVID-19 protocols, noting that the output from Parliament has been increased relative to the passing parliamentary year.